Table of Contents

 Steps to Take at the NSSO

-• Submit an immediate employment declaration (DIMONA)
+• submit an immediate employment declaration (Dimona)

-• Complete a quarterly multifunctional declaration
+• complete a quarterly multifunctional declaration

-Identifying Yourself as an Employer with the NSSO
+Identifying as an Employer with the NSSO

-Identification with the National Social Security Office (NSSO) can be done via the Wide online service accessible on the portal site of the Social Security.
+Identification with the National Social Security Office (NSSO) can be done via the Wide online service accessible on the portal site of Social Security.

-Making a "DIMONA" Declaration
+Making a "Dimona" Declaration

 The process is mandatory for all employers in all sectors of activity and can only be done electronically.